IceHe/lib/cmd/a/ab.md

 # Append extra headers to the request
 ab -n 100 -c 10 -H "Accept-Encoding: gzip,deflate" http://example.com/

-# Don’t exit if it gets an error
+# Don't exit if it gets an error
 ab -n 100 -c 10 -r http://example.com/

 # To make POST requests with a specific file used as the POST data